Oyster Bay, New York: Education

 Both the State University of New York at Old Westbury and New York Institute of Technology or NYIT (and its affiliated New York Institute of Technology College of Osteopathic Medicine) are located in Old Westbury.
 LIU Post, the largest campus of the private Long Island University system, is located in Brookville.

-Government and politics
+Government

 The Town of Oyster Bay has a government comprising a town supervisor and a town council consisting of six members.
 Council members are elected on a town-wide basis, and there are no election districts within the town.
 Two other elected positions are town clerk and receiver of taxes.
 At one point, the town had its own police force, but it no longer does.

 In New York, a town is a major division within a county.
 Larger towns may contain a number of named incorporated villages that provides numerous local services to the village residents.
 Towns may contain named unincorporated hamlets, governed and administered by the town council.